jmshaffer33/qb25-answers/week_2/variants/README.md

 samtools idxstats A01_01.bam > A01_01.idxstats

-#For Q2
+For Q2
-#how this visualization compares to haplotypes in BYxRM_GenoData.txt
-#do some look more similar to eachothe than to others?
+How this visualization compares to haplotypes in BYxRM_GenoData.txt Do some look more similar to eachothe than to others?